jacobwicks/jacobwicks.github.io/_posts/2020-03-14-line-comments-final.markdown

 # Calculate Left Offset of the Code Block

-To figure out where to locate comments on desktop, we need to calculate the left offset of a clode block.
+To figure out where to locate comments on desktop, we need to calculate the left offset of a code block.
 To find the left offset of an element, use a while loop to add its left offset to each of its parent elements.

 <details><summary markdown='span'>`getOffsetLeft`</summary>
 {% highlight javascript linenos %}